Kousaten/Brix/README.md

 This project is developed using [node](nodejs.org) and [npm](npmjs.org).

-- Download from Node.js official website and install Node.js on your computer, use the following command to install electron globally:
+- Download from Node.js official website and install Node.js on your computer, use the following command to install:
-    `npm install electron -g`
+    `npm install`
 - Open the terminal and use the cd command to enter the project directory
 - Type `npm start` to start Brix